 This remains my favourite photo of the Hornbill Festival: a powerful Khiamniungan tribesman posing for the camera

 Each tribe at hornbill has their own dedicated traditional Morung, where they perform traditional dance and even sell local food.
-Don’t feel shy about trespassing anywhere or clicking pictures as they dress-up (though with all the respect!)
+Don’t feel shy about trespassing anywhere or clicking pictures as they dress up (though with all the respect!)

-The most popular among all tribes remain the Konyaks — better known as the headhunters.
+The most popular among all tribes remains the Konyaks — better known as the headhunters.
 Until as recently as 1969 the Konyak tribe had a reputation of being fierce warriors who often attacked nearby villages of other tribes and took great pride in taking the heads of opposing warriors as trophies to hang in the Morung.
 With each head a Konyak will take, his wife will carve a tattoo on his body.
 The more the tattoos, the better the reputation

 A proud Konyak standing tall, enjoying the traditional games at the Hornbill